 Young dragons bulge their eyes more and one explanation is that the skin stretches either as or after shedding.

-Secondly, they will yawn like certain horned lizards squint blood after accumulating in the eyes of evolutionary behavior.
+In some cases, they will yawn like certain horned lizards squint blood after accumulating in the eyes of evolutionary behavior.

 However, unless any signs such as tearing or long duration are associated with it, you do not have to worry too much.

 Finally, it may be a sign of infection or injury, especially if it is swollen, infected, or sore.
+Loose substrates such as sand can get into the eye of the lizard, causing discomfort and irritation.

 15. Yawning